bisand/Graviton/README.md

 =======================
 A simple but usefull syslog server.

 Graviton can collect logs from multiple sources and save the result into one or many files/destinations, depending on your setup.
+It can run as a standalone application or run as a service.

+####Installation
+* Extract zip-file into a desired directory
+* Type **Graviton.Service.exe install** from the command prompt to install Graviton as a service
+* Start the service (**net start Graviton**)

-#####Client log4net configuration example
+####Client log4net configuration example

     <!-- Simple example for a consuming RemoteSyslogAppender -->
     <!--*****************************************************-->